kaiusl/KLPlugins.RaceEngineer/NOTES.md

 - [ ] Use broadcast data do detect race starts (it give session phase).
 Fall back to current crude method if broadcast data is not available
 - [ ] Add graphical settings manager inside SimHub
 - [ ] SetPropertyValue-s are quite expensive.
 Try delegates and

 #### *DONE!*

+- [x] Move database interactions to different thread or use async
+  - [x] Passed inserts off to separate threads.
+Joining every thread before next interaction with db.
+  - [x] How to pass of queries to separate threads?
+Synced by mutex as they are not on main thread, possible interactions are quite far apart (in time) and thus we can afford a simple mutex.
+- [x] Use separate thread to learn tyre pres models
+- [x] Store laps on different tyresets in a map to get rid of the query to db.
+- [x] Use broadcast data for track grip status - no such data available
 - [x] First call is slow - C# uses JIT compilation, added PreJit method to compile all methods at RaceEngineerPlugin.Init
     - First data update takes long (~100ms) but it's okay as nothing happend in game then.
     - Regular update seems to take ~0.1ms, which I think is ok.
 If SimHub runs at 60fps, it gives 1000ms/60=16.7ms for one update.